vahidnfc33/sonic-auto-vahidnfcVersion/README.md

+## Acknowledgments and Credits

+This project is based on the original work by [dante4rt](https://github.com/dante4rt).
+I mistakenly forgot to fork the project initially, but I want to acknowledge that the original idea and structure belong to them.
+Additionally, I used the version forked by [shaho](https://github.com/Theshaho), which was itself a fork of dante4rt's project.

+I am grateful to both of these developers for their valuable work, which provided the foundation for this project.

 ## Contributing

 Contributions, issue reports, and feature requests are welcome.
 Please check the Issues page if you want to contribute.